KBCO: History

 In 1988, KBCO Studio C was created by Production Director Tom Koetting with a performance by Melissa Etheridge in a small cramped production studio.
 The studio was later upgraded, and many artists in Colorado for a concert tour or promotion tour would stop by to play live on the radio.
 The station releases a CD every year in late November with the best or most memorable Studio C performances.
 The CDs, titled KBCO Studio C followed by the volume number, sell out quickly and all proceeds from the album are donated to the Boulder County AIDS Project and Food Bank of the Rockies.
 Two retrospective CDs have been released combining the best of the previous CDs and several unreleased songs.

 KBCO has occasionally been rated #1 in the Denver-Boulder Arbitron ratings with overall listeners 12+, the first time in 1988.
 KBCO is often rated #1 with its target audience 25 to 54-year-olds.
 In 1996, the station was sold to Jacor Communications (a forerunner of current owner iHeartMedia).
 The sale resulted in a tightening of the format.
+For a period in the mid-1990s, the station aired the syndicated advice program Loveline, which was typically heard on rock and alternative stations.

 KBCO DJs no longer have control over what they play except during special features.
 The playlist is chosen by the station's programming staff.

 In 2010, KBCO moved from its home at Pearl and Folsom in Boulder to the Clear Channel studios - now iHeartRadio - on S. Monaco in the Denver Tech Center shared with stations KOA, KBPI, KRFX, KPTT and KTCL.

+In 2023, Scott Arbough retired from the station.
+He joined KBCO in 1985 and had been program director since 2000.

 KBCO carries the noncommercial show Etown every Sunday.
 The show, hosted by Nick and Helen Forster, originates from Boulder and features live performances and an emphasis on environmental issues.

-Current DJs include Bret Saunders, Keefer and Robbyn Hart.
+Current DJs include Keefer and Robbyn Hart.
 Mid-day host and music director Ginger, a 34-year KBCO veteran retired at the end of 2022, but may occasionally make a guest appearance.
+On June 24, 2026, Bret Saunders announced on his Facebook profile that he was no longer with KBCO.
+Later that day, The Denver Post reported that iHeartRadio, the parent corporation of KBCO, had let Saunders go as a cost cutting measure.